Zoning - General

 Electronic message signs are permitted with restrictions.
 Refer to Article 8.G.3.B of the Unified Land Development Code (ULDC), Electronic Message Signs, for details.

 livestock shall be allowed accessory to a single-family residential use, if

 located in the Rural and Exurban Tiers and not within a Planned Unit

 |Do I need zoning approval to have a dog daycare business in my home?|

 Yes.
 A Class A zoning approval is required for a Limited Pet Boarding of up to 7 domestic cats or dogs only if the property is located in AGR and AR/RSA and AR/USA zoning districts with a minimum of 1 acre lot size.
 The applicant also is required to file an application to Animal Care and Control (ACC) prior to submitting to zoning.
 Refer to

 |Where do I find the Master Sign Plan for a particular project or parcel?|

-must have the project control number to review the approved plans.
-Go to the
+You must have the project control number to review the approved plans.
+Go to the Zoning Web page at:

 |What does a property's Future Land Use (FLU) designation and Zoning District mean?|